eliasMel/sdk-ios/README.md

 Obtain a Mobile API key (see [Mobile API Key](#mobile-api-key)).
 Then, on the application didFinishLaunchingWithOptions, initialize the ProxSee SDK with the Mobile API key (replace "YourApiKey" with your Mobile API GUID)

+On first time app installation and upon calling launchProxSeeWithApiKey, the sdk will be in starting state by default and therefore will be started automatically.
+After that, on any app restart followed by a call for launchProxSeeWithApiKey will attempt to start depending on the SDK State.
+Calling sdk launchProxSeeWithApiKey more then once has no effect.

 ```
 #import <LXProxSeeSDK/LXProxSeeSDK.h>